dbayardAWS/intro-data-lake/moreGlue/README.md

   * Check the box in front of job metrics
   * Check the box in front of SparkUI
-  * Select the glue-sparkui-history folder from your lf-datalake bucket
+  * Select the glue-sparkui-history folder from your lf-data-lake-bucket bucket

 * Click next